 He was inducted into the inaugural Hall of Fame class of the prestigious Bronx High School of Science in February of 2018.
 In 2005, Kay was honored in his home borough of the Bronx, having an honorary street sign in his name erected on the Grand Concourse.

 Kay handled play-by-play duties for the ESPN Radio Network for the 2016 Blue Jays-Rangers American League Division Series, the 2013 Tigers-Athletics American League Division Series and the 2008 Phillies-Brewers National League Division Series.
-He has also been a frequent contributor to ESPN's Emmy Award-winning Sports Reporters television show airing on Sunday mornings.
+He also was a frequent contributor to ESPN's Emmy Award-winning Sports Reporters television show.

 Prior to joining the YES Network in 2002, Kay worked at the MSG Network since 1989 as a Yankees reporter.
 In 1992, he added Knicks locker room reporter to his responsibilities, and continued in that role until the 1998-99 season.

 Kay was awarded the Dick Young Award for Excellence in Sports Media by the New York Pro Baseball Scouts in 1995.
 In 1998, he was on the MSG Network team that won a New York Emmy for "Outstanding Live Sports Coverage - Series."
 In 1996 and 1997 he was a member of the MSG Network team that won New York Emmys for "Outstanding Live Sports Coverage - Single Program" for Dwight Gooden's no-hitter and "The Battle for New York: Yankees vs. Mets."
 He was also a part of the Yankees/MSG Network production team that was nominated for New York Emmy Awards for six consecutive years.